-Our attorneys have experience in all facets of the employment relationship, from drafting handbooks and employment agreements, to advising clients regarding best practices, to negotiating the termination of the employment relationship.
+Our attorneys have experience in all facets of the employment relationship, including drafting handbooks and employment agreements, advising clients regarding best practices, and negotiating the termination of the employment relationship.
 With our significant experience in the field of employment law, we are skilled at assessing risk and evaluating pros and cons with respect to early resolution of claims, and adept at negotiating successful and creative resolutions that often produce results not achievable through litigation.

 The best policy is prevention.
 We are skilled at recognizing the red flags in a situation that could develop into a lawsuit in the future.
 Call our office if you are concerned about an employee situation.

 Discipline and Termination of Employees to Avoid a Lawsuit

 The majority of employment lawsuits arise out of facts involving disciplinary actions or termination.
 Our attorneys can protect your business interests by guiding you through the discipline and termination process with an eye towards preventing or defending against future litigation.

 Worker Adjustment and Retraining Notification (WARN) Act

 If you are in a situation where you need to conduct a mass layoff, contact our firm to determine if the Worker Adjustment and Retraining Notification (WARN) Act applies to you and if so, to ensure compliance.

 Our attorneys can also assist with issues related to:

 Employee Breach of Fiduciary Duties and Business Relations